-The Eighty Years' War, or the Dutch War of Independence (1568-1648), was a war fought, as the name suggests, over the course of eighty years and for the independence of the Dutch Republic (a precursor to the modern-day Netherlands) against the the western/'Spanish' Habsburg realms.
+The Eighty Years' War, or the Dutch War of Independence (1568-1648), was a war fought, as the name suggests, over the course of eighty years and for the independence of the Dutch Republic (a precursor to the modern-day Netherlands) from the western Habsburg realm led by Philip II of Spain.
 The leaders of the rebellion cited the strict control of the monarchy over the people as their main incentive to rebel, mainly in terms such as freedom of religion and thought and the matter of taxation.
-More cynically-minded observers generally put the taxes first.
+More cynically-minded observers generally put the taxes first, though.

 Depictions in fiction

 - The titular character in Alatriste is a Spanish veteran of the 80 Years War.
 The war is brought front and center in the third book of the series, The Sun over Breda.

 - Alatriste (2006) takes place with the war mostly in the background, starting with the title character fighting in the Dutch Revolt and ending at the 1643 Battle of Rocroi.

 - The setting of Age of Empires III includes this period and has the Spanish and Dutch as playable factions, although it is mostly centered around the conquest and colonization of the Americas.

 - The Dutch comic Gilles de Geus is set during the war, with Gilles even participating in some of the historical battles.